netdata/netdata/docs/step-by-step/step-03.md

 When you finish that guide, circle back to this step in the tutorial to learn how to use the Visited Nodes feature on top of Cloud's centralized web interface.

-## Navigate between dashboards with Visited nodes
+## Navigate between dashboards with Visited Nodes

-To add nodes to your Visited nodes menu, you first need to navigate to that node's dashboard, then click the **Sign in** button at the top of the dashboard.
+To add nodes to your visited nodes, you first need to navigate to that node's dashboard, then click the **Sign in** button at the top of the dashboard.
 On the screen that appears, which states your node is requesting access to your Netdata Cloud account, sign in with your preferred method.

 Cloud redirects you back to your node's dashboard, which is now connected to your Netdata Cloud account.
-You can now see the Visited nodes menu, which is populated by a single node.
+You can now see the menu populated by a single visited node.

 ![An Agent's dashboard with the Visited nodes menu](https://user-images.githubusercontent.com/1153921/80830383-b6ba2400-8b9d-11ea-9eb2-379c7eccd22f.png)

-If you previously went through the Cloud onboarding process to create a Space and War Room, you will also see these in the Visited Nodes menu.
+If you previously went through the Cloud onboarding process to create a Space and War Room, you will also see these alongside your visited nodes.
 You can click on your Space or any of your War Rooms to navigate to Netdata Cloud and continue monitoring your infrastructure from there.

 ![A Agent's dashboard with the Visited nodes menu, plus Spaces and War Rooms](https://user-images.githubusercontent.com/1153921/80830382-b6218d80-8b9d-11ea-869c-1170b95eeb4a.png)

-To add more Agents to your Visited nodes menu, visit them and sign in again.
+To add other visited nodes, navigate to their dashboard and sign in to Cloud by clicking on the **Sign in** button.
 This process connects that node to your Cloud account and further populates the menu.

 Once you've added more than one node, you can use the menu to switch between various dashboards without remembering IP addresses or hostnames or saving bookmarks for every node you want to monitor.